falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 #### Defining Fields

-This dummy plugin exports 3 fields:
+This dummy plugin has field extraction capability and exports 3 fields:

 * `dummy.value`: the value in the event, as a uint64
 * `dummy.strvalue`: the value in the event, as a string